Woodbois

 22. Number of Forest Management Units (FMUs)?

-3 - The company reports that it has two Forest Management Units, Gabon (1) and Mozambique (1).
+2 - The company reports that it has two Forest Management Units, one in Gabon and one in Mozambique.

 23. Maps of forest management units (FMUs)?

-Maps of the company's concessions in Gabon are available on the Open Timber Portal (Lynn Timber and LGFIB) and maps of the company concessions in Mozambique are published on the company website.
+A map of the company's concession in Gabon is available on the Open Timber Portal (Lynn Timber).
+However, only static maps with coordinates are available for the company's concessions in Mozambique.

 24. Forest management plans available for all FMUs?